 November 1st, 2nd, 6th, 7th, 8th, & 9th

 Godspell was the first major musical theatre offering from three-time Grammy and Academy Award winner, Stephen Schwartz (Wicked, Pippin, Children of Eden); and it took the world by storm.
 Led by the international hit, "Day by Day," Godspell features a parade of beloved songs, including "Prepare Ye the Way of the Lord," "Learn Your Lessons Well," "All for the Best," "All Good Gifts," "Turn Back, O Man" and "By My Side."

-A small group of people help Jesus Christ tell different parables by using a wide variety of games, storytelling techniques and a hefty dose of comic timing.
+A small group of people helps the Spirit of Jesus tell different parables by using a wide variety of games, storytelling techniques and a hefty dose of comic timing.
 An eclectic blend of songs, ranging in style from pop to vaudeville, is employed as the story of Jesus' life dances across the stage.
 Dissolving hauntingly into the Last Supper and the Crucifixion, Jesus' messages of kindness, tolerance, and love come vibrantly to life.

 March 19th, 20th, 21st, 25th, 26th, & 27th

 Student Performance Showcases

 Production Workshop (Semester Final)